darktable-org/dtdocs/content/preferences-settings/lighttable.md

 show scrollbars for center view
 : Choose whether to show scrollbars in the center view of the lighttable (default on).

+show image time with milliseconds
+: define wether time should be displayed with milliseconds (default without).

 # thumbnails

 use raw file instead of embedded JPEG from size